/ publications / [1] genomics of DNA repair

 Mutation clusters in cancer genomes provide fingerprints of mutagenic mechanisms // Error-free mismatch repair lowers the mutation rate in H3K36me3-marked active genes // Error-prone repair using POLH also targets H3K36me3, contributing driver mutations // UV and alcohol increase error-prone repair, targeting mutations toward active genes.

-Links between local chromatin organization and differential DNA repair:
+Links between local chromatin organization and DNA repair activity:

 Cas9 gene editing involves DNA breaks, which incur a loss of cell fitness.
 We find Cas9 toxicity is variable depending on the local chromatin environment, with active chromatin, such as regulatory elements or transcription elongation histone marks, predicting increased toxicity.
 We suggest rules to improve design of CRISPR libraries,